Danish WW2 Pilots

 (1915 - 1945)

-Poul Henrichsen worked for the East Asiatic Company in Malaya when the war bloke out.
+Poul Henrichsen worked for the East Asiatic Company in Malaya when the war broke out.
 He enlisted in the Malayan Volunteer Air Force to train at the Elementary Flying Training School in Singapore.
 He left Singapore in February 1942 and continued training in Rhodesia.
 He finalised training in the UK and was sent to Italy.
 He returned to the UK, trained as a fighter pilot and was posted to the 332 (Norwegian) Squadron.
 He was killed in action on 1 March 1945.

 Poul Henrichsen was born on 3 July 1915 in Hellerup, the son of managing director Magnus Henrichsen and Marie Sofie Henrichsen (née Møller).[1]